AtharvaVaidya/atharvavaidya.github.io/_posts/2016-10-20-Passing-Data-Between-ViewControllers.md

-# How To Pass Data Between View Controllers?

 TLDR: Get a reference to the view controller you're going to segue to somehow and then do whatever you want.

 ## In prepareForSegue